thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ### Sending a request {#sending-request}

 An Agent SHOULD send a request with the signature generated above.
-Updating the architecture diagram, the flow look as follow.
+Updating the architecture diagram, the flow looks as follow.

 ~~~aasvg
 +---------+                                                                    +----------+